syncfusion-content/uwp-docs/uwp/Calendar/Getting-Started.md

 ## Enabling Navigation Buttons

-Set the property `ShowNavigationButton` to true for enabling the navigation buttons that allows switching between months.
+Set the property `ShowNavigationButton` to true for enabling the navigation buttons that allow switching between months.

 {% tabs %}